hamny88/Typescript-chain/README.md

 # Typescript-chain

-making SIMPLE blockchian with TS to figure out how typescript is cool.
+making SIMPLE blockchian with TS

 Hash : used CryptoJS.